lizmat/raku-all-modules/github/zoffixznet/perl6-App-Lang-French-VerbTrainer/README.md

 # DESCRIPTION

 You start the program giving a French verb as a command line argument and it asks you to conjugate it in several tenses.
-All verbs are supported and the idea is this trainer program will train you proper endings, etc.
+All **regular** verbs are supported and the idea is this trainer program will train you proper endings, etc. Future versions may support irregular verbs as well.

 Currently, only Présent, Future Proche, Imparfait, and Passé Composé tenses are supported.
 Will add more, once I learn them.